6808/6808.github.io/labs/lab3.md

 we may ask to look at your code during the checkoff.

-Note for those who finished the lab early: Please check the end of [Task 1E](#task1e) for added instructions about an expected accuracy for the 2D mode.
+Note for those who finished the lab early: Please check the end of [Task 1E](#task1e) for added instructions about character drawing and an expected accuracy for the 2D mode.

 1. Names and MIT emails (including your lab partner, if available).
 1. Try writing the letters A to Z in the 2D mode at least 3 times.
 What